artch/angular-route-segment/README.md

         controller: MainCtrl});
 ```

-Alternatively, you can use this syntax instead of traversing:
+Alternatively, you can use this syntax instead of traversing (useful if you want modules to have their own separately defined routes):

 ```javascript
 $routeSegmentProvider.segment('s1', {